 We are looking to recruit talented researchers to join the lab.
-Currently we are looking for two postdocs.
+Currently, we are looking for postdocs in Epigenetics, Computational Biology, and Machine Learning.

 We’re always happy to discuss applications for postdoctoral fellowships.
 A curated list of fellowships broken down by nationality of applicant and host is available here.
 The programmes which will be of interest to most people are: